MiroslavZB/uniqcast/README.md

 ## Notes for Reviewer

+Code Style - I use 116 character long lines instead of the default 80.
+This way I use all the horizontal space even though I have an emulator on the right.

 I haven't used the better player package for several reasons.
 The package is in beta and in the footer of the documentation informs of possible coming breaking changes.
 The package also hasn't been updated for 22 months and has no support for common platforms the team at uniqcast might be